chaitanya7113/intelligent-expense-tracker/ARCHITECTURE.md

-# Intelligent Expense Tracker — Architecture
+# PocketLens Expense Tracker — Architecture

 ## System Overview

-The **Intelligent Expense Tracker** is a full-stack application that lets users track expenses, upload bank statements (CSV), and view analytics.
+The **PocketLens Expense Tracker** is a full-stack application that lets users track expenses, upload bank statements (CSV), and view analytics.
 The backend is Django REST with JWT auth and PostgreSQL; the frontend is React (Vite) with charts and JWT in localStorage.

 ---